Minnesota's Public Health System

-The Community Health Board is the legal governing authority for local public health in Minnesota, and CHBs work with MDH in partnership to prevent diseases, protect against environmental hazards, promote healthy behaviors and healthy communities, respond to disasters, ensure access to health services, and assure an adequate local public health infrastructure.
+The community health board is the legal governing authority for local public health in Minnesota, and community health boards work with MDH in partnership to prevent diseases, protect against environmental hazards, promote healthy behaviors and healthy communities, respond to disasters, ensure access to health services, and assure an adequate local public health infrastructure.

-CHBs have statutory responsibility under the Local Public Health Act and must address and implement the essential local public health activities.
-Additionally, CHBs must assure that:
+Community health boards have statutory responsibility under the Local Public Health Act and must address and implement the essential local public health activities.
+Additionally, community health boards must assure that:

 - A community health assessment and plan are completed on a regular cycle

 - Community health needs are prioritized in a manner that involves community participation

 - Needed public health services are developed and implemented

 The Local Public Health Act requires each community health board to serve a population of at least 30,000 people.
 If a single county doesn’t meet the population requirement, it can form a community health board with one or more neighboring counties.
 If a community health board serves three or more contiguous counties, the minimum population requirement does not apply.
 The number of community health boards in the system has varied over time and is subject to change; MDH maintains a map of current community health boards online.
 Community health boards in Minnesota take a number of forms:

 Community health boards are required to have a community health services administrator and a medical consultant, and may appoint an advisory committee.
 Members of the community health board are either elected themselves or appointed by elected officials.
 Due to local control and local investment of resources, the membership, composition, and business practices of community health boards vary throughout the state.
 This flexibility is a great strength of the state’s public health system; it helps ensure public health activities are aligned with community need.